iGEM-Vilnius/Bioinformatics/Fusion_PyMOL/README.md

 A module that contains a function to parse attributes that are required for other modules.

 ### color_fusion.py
-A module that contains fucntions to color fusion protein system: the whole construct, the linker, and the active sites of each of the fused proteins.
+A module that contains functions to color fusion protein system: the whole construct, the linker, and the active sites of each of the fused proteins.

 ### calculate_distance.py